housecurve/housecurve.github.io/README.md

-## What does HouseCurve do?
+## See How it Sounds

-HouseCurve is an iOS app for tuning audio systems.
-It can be used to adjust the equalizer of a home stereo or time align the subwoofer of a car audio system.
+HouseCurve is an iOS app for tuning home and car audio systems.
+Use it to adjust equalizers, time align subwoofers, set levels and choose crossovers.

 ![](/assets/img/MainScreenshot.png)